Dr Rachel Lin

 Other research projects include a study of Chinese workers in the tsarist army and the attempts to repatriate them after the 1917 revolutions, as well as the role of Chinese chambers of commerce in undermining the "rublezone" in the Sino-Russian borderlands.

 As my work naturally transcends geographical boundaries, I am keen to open avenues of dialogue between Russian and East Asian studies, both by emphasising the use of East Asian sources on Russia and by working closely with colleagues in Sinology and Japanology.

 A wealth of Chinese-lamguage sources exists on Russia, but is inaccessible to many western readers and scholars who may not have the necessary linguistic skills.
-I am therefore in the process of constructing and translating a digital database of selected Chinese texts, based on documents published as Zhong-E guanxi shiliao by Academia Sinica, Taiwan, which will soon be available online at Shots across the Amur.
+I therefore blog at, translate and curate a digital database of selected Chinese texts, Shots Across the Amur, which is based on documents published as Zhong-E guanxi shiliao by Academia Sinica, Taiwan.

 I am part of a joint French-Singapore research team, funded by a grant from Universite Paris Sorbonne Cite and the National University of Singapore.
 As part of the grant, our team organised an international conference in November 2017 on the trajectory of the Russian Revolution in the wider Asian region, including relatively neglected areas in East, South and Southeast Asia.
 The conference brought together scholars from a range of disciplines, bridged the divide between Russian and Asian studies, and explicitly encouraged critical, comparative and transnational approaches.